TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.14.md

 ---

-He said moreover, I have somewhat to say unto thee.
-And she said, Say on.
+He said moreover, I have something to tell you."
+She said, "Say on."